Bax-dev/color_py-package/README.md

 # Color Display

-A Python package to display variables, functions, and data types in different colors in the terminal.
+A Python package to display variables, classes, functions, and data types in different colors in the terminal.
 It allows customizable color schemes and supports a variety of data types.

 ## Features